 Television has never been more exciting or addictive than it is today.
-Streaming services like Netflix, AmazonPrime, and Hulu have created a culture of binge watchers who latch onto a series and devour episode after episode like crack cocaine laden chocolates.
-Admittedly, I am one of these TV binge watching addicts, but unlike most people who clock hundreds of television viewing hours from their sofas, I stream my favorite shows while doing cardio.
+Streaming services like Netflix, AmazonPrime, and Hulu have created a culture of binge-watchers who latch onto a series and devour episode after episode like crack cocaine laden chocolates.
+Admittedly, I am one of those TV binge-watching addicts, but unlike most people who clock hundreds of television viewing hours from their sofas, I stream my favorite shows while doing cardio.
 That’s right, I’m no couch potato.
 I’m a cardio potato.

 Six times a week, for 45-50 minutes, you can find me huffing and puffing away atop my favorite machine, in the comfort of air conditioning, blissfully watching a serial drama, like “Bloodline” or “Scandal.”
 If I’m short on time, I’ll put on a sit-com like “The Big Bang Theory” or “How I Met Your Mother,” and run intervals.

 It’s hard to believe I spend this much time doing machine cardio indoors, because I used to be an avid road runner.
 I loved to grab my headphones and hit the road early in the morning, enjoying the dawn sights and scents of my town.
 Then I took a job working early morning hours, and it became increasingly difficult to get a run in without either getting up at 4 AM or, risking heatstroke after work.
 So, I began supplementing my road runs with machine cardio.